isa-ulisboa/msc-gis/exercises/msc-gis-ex07_editing_ArcGIS.md

 We will create a new feature class of type line to create a layer with the roads of Tapada da Ajuda.
 These will be classified by the condition of the surface, as *Good*, *Fair* or *Bad*.
 This information will be stored in an attribute called `Status`.

-The roads will be represented by lines.
+Roads will be represented by lines.
 Every line is defined by an ordered set of vertexes (also called nodes).
 A straight line only requires a starting and an ending vertex (two vertexes).
 Vertexes between the starting and ending vertexes are required for shaping a line that is not a straight line.
+The line segments defined by two sequential vertexes (considering the ordered set of vertexes) are assumed to be straight line segments.

-Although in ArcGIS you can create lines as arcs, these are composed by a series of vertices and straight line segments.
-Actually a GIS only stores vertex coordinates and their order within the set of vertexes shaping the line.
-This may cause a simplification of the geographic object representation concerning its location, the so-called feature generalization.
-The allowed level of feature generalization should be fixed for every gds, stated before its creation and evaluated for conformance before the gds is delivered – should be included in the gds metadata as well.
+Actually, a GIS only stores vertex coordinates and their order within the set of vertexes shaping the line.
+This may imply a simplification of the geographic object representation concerning its location, the so-called *feature generalization*.
+The allowed level of feature generalization should be fixed for every gds, stated before its creation and evaluated for conformance before the gds is delivered.
+It should be included in the gds metadata as well.

 **QUESTION**.
 Could they be represented by points?
 Or by polygons?
 If yes, for any of the cases, in which situations?